 It is also true for other cannabinoids present in the cannabis plant.
 THC, on the other hand, is mentioned separately in the Schedule 1 list.
 According to DEA Office of Public Affairs, CBD is a Schedule 1 substance.

 What is the legal status of Hemp?

-Hemp is gaining interest by the cultivators due to the increased interest in CBD use.
+Hemp is gaining interest from the cultivators due to the increased interest in CBD use.
 Hemp is grown for the fiber and seeds; which are low in CBD content.
 Specific hemp varieties are cultivated in Canada and Europe.

 However, they must contain less than 0.2% of THC in Europe and 0.3% in Canada, as measured when the flowering portion of the hemp plant is dried.
 The flowers of the hemp plant are rich in CBD content.

-The CSA does not provide the exact definition of the hemp plant instead they exempt the certain parts of the Cannabis plant such as the fiber, stalk and the sterilized seeds according to the definition of marijuana.
+The CSA does not provide the exact definition of the hemp plant instead they exempt certain parts of the Cannabis plant such as the fiber, stalk and the sterilized seeds according to the definition of marijuana.